guidebooks/store/guidebooks/ml/ray/storage/s3/maybe.md

----
-imports:
----

 # Enable Ray Workflows?

-=== "My code uses Ray Workflows"
+=== "I need to configure S3 storage for Ray Workflows"
-    You will need to point to an S3 bucket, as Ray Workflows needs a durable place to store its state.

-    :import{s3/choose/bucket}
-    :import{./setenv}
-    :import{./kubernetes/secret}
+    Choose this if your code uses [Ray Workflows](https://docs.ray.io/en/latest/workflows/management.html) **and** you want to run workflows across more than one node.
+In this case, Ray requires that you set up S3 storage to facilitate the communication between the workers.
+If you will running only against the Ray head node, with no additional workers, you will **not** need this.

+    :import{./index}

-=== "My code does not use Ray Workflows"
+=== "My code does not need this"

     :import{./default}